Gravity-Induced Modulation of Negative Differential Thermal Resistance in Fluids

-\textit{Theoretical analysis.} Here, we theoretically investigate the influence of gravity on the NDTR properties of fluids and infer its mechanism.
-If no particles interact (i.e., each particle is only subject to the force of gravity when it crosses the system from one heat bath to the other.), the model becomes integrable.
-In the integrable case, the heat flux flowing across the system can be derived explicitly (see Section A of Supplemental Material) as
+\textit{Theoretical analysis.} We analytically examine how gravity modifies the properties of NDTR in fluids and elucidate its underlying mechanism.
+In the noninteracting case---realized when the MPC time step $\tau = \infty$, such that particles traverse the system under gravity alone---the model becomes integrable.
+For this case, the steady-state heat flux $J$ across the system is given by (see Sec.~I of the Supplemental Material for the derivation~\cite{SM}):

-where $d (=1,2,3)$ is the spatial dimension (the theoretical results presented here apply also to one- and three-dimensional systems.).
-In the formula, $\langle t_{U\rightarrow L}\rangle$ and $\langle t_{L\rightarrow U}\rangle$ represent the average times taken by a particle to travel from the upper to lower heat bath and vice versa, respectively.
-These quantities can be expressed as
+where $d = 1,2,3$ denotes the spatial dimensionality (the result applies equally to one-, two-, and three-dimensional systems).
+Here, $\langle t_{U\to L} \rangle$ and $\langle t_{L\to U} \rangle$ are the mean transit times for a particle moving from the upper to the lower bath and vice versa, respectively.
+Explicitly, \begin{widetext}